roadfoodr/tinware/prompts/tinware-FSD-current.md

 - Includes "Skip Word"/"Next Word", "Show Hint", "No More Words", and "Retry" buttons
 - The "Show Hint" button is disabled when:
   - A hint is already being displayed
-  - No hint is available for the current word
+  - No hint is available for the current scenario
 - The "Skip Word" button changes to "Next Word" after the end of a round
 - The "Retry" button appears after the end of a round

 ### 6.4 InputArea
 - Displays a single-letter input field
-- Positions the input field before or after the root word based on the current subtopic
+- Positions the input field before or after the root word based on the current scenario's subtopic

 ## 7. Game State Management

 ### 7.1 useGameLogic Hook
 - Manages the overall game state
 - Handles user input processing
-- Does not generate success messages for valid word entries
 - Manages the display and hiding of hints
-- Handles the transition between words and rounds
+- Handles the transition between scenarios and rounds
-- Implements retry functionality for repeating a word set
+- Implements retry functionality for repeating a scenario

 ## 8. Data Management